 Located in northern Uganda, right on the Nile, is the burgeoning town of Karuma.
-Its borders run right up to a vast game reserve, and it's also the location for an enormous hydroelectric dam that's being constructed by a Chinese company.
-Industry is picking up and people are flooding in for work, but despite its rapid growth and proximity to the Nile, water scarcity is still a big problem.
+Its borders run right up to a vast game reserve, and it's also the location of an enormous hydroelectric dam that's being constructed.
+Industry is picking up and people are flooding in for work, but despite its proximity to the Nile, water scarcity is still a big problem.

 We plan to base our operations out of Karuma for the foreseeable future as we ramp up a sustainable water service.

 the toll for collecting water

 There is virtually no infrastructure in place to provide water to most Ugandans.
 Water is generally only obtained by walking or bicycling several miles to the nearest source.
 Most families don't have bicycles like the lucky boy in the picture below.